Dispatcher overview

-You find the dispatcher in the src/main.js, it is where all the JavaScript functionality is initilized, dispatched end emitted through.
+You can find the dispatcher in `src/main.js`.
+It is where all the JavaScript functionality is initialized, dispatched, and emitted.
 The dispatcher is essential for identifying and providing the appropriate route from the state handler.
-Designed for flexibility, it enables the incorporation of custom logic, to tailor functionality to specific needs.
+Designed for flexibility, it enables the incorporation of custom logic to tailor functionality to specific needs.

 app.setup("#app").mount(routes, app.serverParams("fragment"), function(response, request) {